Dery047/Dery047/README.md

 ### 👋 Hi there, I'm Santiago Vergara

-🎓 I'm a 4th-year Software Engineering student based in Colombia.
+🎓 I'm a 4th-year Software Engineering student based in Medellín, Colombia.
 💻 I specialize in backend development, with strong foundations in object-oriented programming, data structures, and relational databases.
 🛠️ My main stack is Python with Django and Django REST Framework, and I’m focused on building scalable and secure APIs.